-It is our understanding that this appraisal report is to be used to determine fair market value.
+It is our understanding that this appraisal report is to be used to determine fair market value for use in trading two pieces of property.
 The client is City Water & Light and the intended users are CW&L and the City of Jonesboro.
 It may be invalid if used for any other purpose or valuation date or by any other user.